igemsoftware2020/IISER-Pune-India/Peptides_against_Malaria/README.md

 2. The name of the output .csv file where the output data is written

 ##### Working
-The python script contains a host of preprocessing functions that read data from the output files of ```Hbond-analyzer.sh, ```i.e. files ending with ```hbond_info.txt```.
+The python script contains a host of preprocessing functions that read data from the output files of ```Hbond-analyzer.sh```, i.e. files ending with ```hbond_info.txt```.
 The script processes each line in the .txt file using grep expressions and returns a dataframe containing information on the Hydrogen bonds (Donor atom, Acceptor atom, Donor-Hydrogen, Distance D-A, Distance D-H-A, No of Hydrogen bonds).
 This is used for further Data Analysis and Interpretation.

 <br>